isomerpages/govtech-corp/media/technews/_posts/2020-06-22-post-Navigating a post circuit breaker Singapore with data driven tech.md

 and take action if needed.
 Many smaller companies and organisations, however, cannot afford to delegate temperature screening due to manpower limitations.
-In addition, current temperature screening systems have been described as inefficient, even&nbsp;<a href="https://www.straitstimes.com/singapore/coronavirus-long-queues-formed-at-suntec-city-and-raffles-place-on-first-day-of" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">causing long waiting times</a>&nbsp;and queues during their initial implementation.</p>
+In addition, current temperature screening systems have been described as inefficient, even&nbsp;causing long waiting times&nbsp;and queues during their initial implementation.</p>
 <p>“When DORSCON Orange was first announced, and temperature screening was
 implemented, building owners told us that they faced issues with manpower and screening efficiency,” said Mr Delon Leonard, an AI engineer from the